-Possibly grim aftermath of COVID-19 pandemic and BLM riots for Blacks, Asian minorities
+Possibly grim aftermath of the COVID-19 pandemic and BLM riots for Blacks, Asian minorities

-As Black Lives Matters raged, victimhood made it clear you can’t mess with them, and that’s not a good
+As Black Lives Matter raged, victimhood made it clear you can’t mess with them, and that’s not a good

-A study shows the Black Lives Matter (BLM) group is linked to 91% of riots since it exploded in July until September 2020.
-It will take decades to remove the prejudice that Blacks are belligerent, unfair to those who are peace-loving and law-abiding Black Americans.
+It will take decades to remove the prejudice that Blacks are belligerent and unfair to those who are peace-loving and law-abiding Black Americans.

 “white businessmen” leave democrat cities in ruins… jobs shrink.

-Racism and prejudice, also a problem for Asians
+Racism and prejudice are also a problem for Asians

 Blacks vs. Asians privileges